Learning at Blair Athol North B-6

 BANB6 is well placed to provide students with access to a wide range of digital technologies designed to enhance creative and innovative problem solving across all curriculum areas.

-All Year 6 and 7 students have 1:1 iPad access and studios can utilise sets of MacBook laptops and iPads to support their learning.
+All Year 6 students have 1:1 iPad access and studios can utilise sets of MacBook laptops and iPads to support their learning.

 Our Specialist STEM sessions allow students to communicate, collaborate and think critically through using a range of digital technologies including:

 - Ozobots and ProBots